 Cerebro offers a solution: a faster, responsive healthcare labor marketplace — one that connects healthcare facilities with verified, ready-to-work clinicians.
 Specifically, Cerebro offers acute care facilities:

 - Faster fill times.
-Clinicians on the Cerebro platform use a mobile app which enables them to find and request shifts.
+Clinicians on the Cerebro platform use a mobile app that enables them to find and request shifts.
 It’s fast and easy.
 The app also uses AI to notify clinicians of new assignments that are an especially good fit.

 - Staffing flexibility.
 Fill for 1 shift, 1 week, or 1 month.
 Cerebro does not require minimum contract times.
-Hospitals find the staff they need when they need it; clinicians work the hours they want, when they want it.
+Hospitals find the staff they need when they need it; clinicians work the hours they want when they want it.